CusterJ/data-aggr/README.md

 The stream data is sent via RPC to the second(storage) service.

 The **STORAGE** service is a RPC server, it receives data and requests from the first service, processes them and interacts with the database - elastic.

+Both services pull their protopackages from the repository from the **PROTO** folder.

 Run with docker-compose
 -